Louisiana profile Tweet this

 Rates of imprisonment have grown dramatically in the last 40 years

-graph showing the number of people in state prison and local jails per 100,000 residents in Louisiana from 1978 to 2015
+graph showing the number of people in state prison and local jails per 100,000 residents in Louisiana from 1978 to 2019

 More than half of the people held in jails in Louisiana are held for federal or state agencies, primarily the state prison system.
 To avoid counting them twice, this population is not included in the yellow jails line.
-For annual counts of people in jails held for federal or state authorizes in Louisiana, see our table "Jail and prison incarcerated populations by state over time."
+For annual counts of people in jails held for federal or state authorities in Louisiana, see our table "Jail and prison incarcerated populations by state over time."

 Also see these Louisiana graphs:

-Graph showing the number of people in Louisiana jails who were convicted and the number who were unconvicted, for the years 1978, 1983, 1988, 1993, 1999, 2005, and 2013.
+Graph showing the number of people in Louisiana jails who were convicted and the number who were unconvicted, for the years 1978, 1983, 1988, 1993, 1999, 2005, 2013, and 2019.

 This graph excludes people held for state or federal authorities from the total count of people held in Louisiana jails.
 Because a majority (66%) of the population in Louisiana jails is held for the state prison system, this graph likely overstates the convicted population and understates the pre-trial population.